-For most people, the relationship with a loved one who is dealing with mental health issues, addictions or chronic illness can involve some of the most difficult emotional experiences in our lives.
-CEB for Families helps family members and significant others deal with emotionally challenging conditions more constructively, for themselves and their loved ones.
+For many people, the relationship with a loved one who is dealing with addictions, mental health issues or chronic illness involves some of the most difficult emotional experiences in our lives.
+CEB for Families helps family members and significant others deal with these emotionally challenging conditions more constructively, both for themselves and their loved ones.
 CEB is research validated and it can help you manage emotional distress, establish healthy emotional boundaries and prevent burnout.

 CEB can help with many common problems in family relationships, for example: